konne88/bagpipe/started.md

     a0 = {pref: 0, coms: [INTERNET2-INFINERA], path: []}
     al = {pref: 200, coms: [INTERNET2-INFINERA], path: []}

 Bagpipe prints a counter example for which the policy does not hold (your counter example may be different).
-Remember that such a counter example is some reachable router state for which the `no-martian` policy returns `false`.
+The counter example describes the state of some router's Local RIB.
+Concretely, the counter example consists of the routing information `al` assigned to prefix `244.9.3.0/16` in the Local RIB of router `64.57.28.243`. `al`'s LOCAL_PREF attribute is set to `200`, the COMMUNITIES attribute has the `INTERNET2-INFINERA` community set, and the AS_PATH is empty.

-The counter example is the routing information `al` assigned to prefix `244.9.3.0/16` in the local RIB of router `64.57.28.243`. `al`'s LOCAL_PREF attribute is set to `0`, the COMMUNITIES attribute has the `INTERNET2-INFINERA` community set, and the AS_PATH is empty.
-For this to be a counter example, it must not be accepted by the `no-martian` policy, and it must be reachable.
+Let us check that this is a real counter example by showing that it is not accepted by the `no-martian` policy, and that it is reachable.

-- The counter example is indeed not accepted by the `no-martian` policy, because `p` is reserved as part of the Class E address space and thus "martian" (see [RFC 3330][RFC3330]).
+- The counter example is indeed not accepted by the `no-martian` policy, because `244.9.3.0/16` is reserved as part of the Class E address space and thus "martian" (see [RFC 3330][RFC3330]).
 Therefore, `(no-martian (ip 64 57 28 243) (cidr (ip 244 9 3 0) 16) al)` evaluates to `false`.

 - The counter example is also reachable, because Internet2's neighbor `149.165.254.20` can send an update message containing the routing information `a0` which is imported by `64.57.28.243` as `al`.

 Bagpipe is configured with a _setup file_.
 In the example above, this was the [example.tar][EX] file.
-A setup file is a tar archive that contains a [Racket][RT] program called `setup.rkt`.
+A setup file is a tar archive that contains a Racket program called `setup.rkt`.
 Bagpipe runs two functions in `setup.rkt`:

 - `policy` provides the policy to be verified
 - `as` loads the AS's router configurations

-In the examples above, these two functions are:
+In the example above, these two functions are defined as:

     (define (policy args)
       no-martian)